davidabrahams/focs-assignments/day15/day15.md

 If you are given a binary tree of the form in question 1, you can transform them into the form in question 2 (and vice versa) while preserving the binary search property.
 [Since they are both almost-balanced, this doesn't help, but it also doesn't hurt.]

+        c
+       / \
+      /   \
+    T1     b
+          / \
+         /   \
+       T2    T3

 ### 6.

 Use this insight to show how to modify each of the unbalanced tree forms with three internal nodes into an almost-balanced tree that preserves the binary search property.

+    x
+   /
+  y
+ /
+z

+becomes

+  y
+ / \
+x   z

+and the same happens for the tree in reversed order (middle node becomes the parent.)

 ## V.  Rebalancing